-1. The tube diameter must be at least the size of the incoming beam diameter, which makes the periscope a large and cumbersome tool.
+The tube diameter must be at least the size of the incoming beam diameter, which makes the periscope a large and cumbersome tool.

-2. As the length of the tube (the z-axis) increases in relation to the length and width (Plane X-Y) of the entry window, the angle in relation to the periscope axis in which the object is observed becomes smaller, because the rays are reflected from the walls of the tube.
+As the length of the tube (Z axis) increases in relation to the length and width (Plane XY) of the entry window, the angle in relation to the periscope axis in which the object is observed becomes smaller, because the rays are reflected from the walls of the tube.